sudev/ExData_Plotting1/README.md

 ## Note :
-I'm downloading dataset and subseting the dataset using script getdata.R.
-It uses a cache machanism to store and retrive the required data as a R object.
+I'm downloading and subseting the dataset using script getdata.R.
+It uses a cache machanism to store and retrive the required data using R object file.

 To generate plot1.png source the plot1.R file in your working directory.